godotengine/godot-docs/tutorials/editor/upgrading_to_godot_4.rst

   platforms is still supported.
 Support for exporting C# projects to more platforms will be restored in future 4.x releases as upstream support improves.

+You can find a more complete list of functional regressions by searching for `issues labeled "regression" but not "bug" on GitHub <https://github.com/godotengine/godot/issues?q=is%3Aissue+is%3Aopen+label%3Aregression+-label%3Abug>`__.

 Preparing before the upgrade (optional)
 ---------------------------------------